 - DIVERSITY: It is now a well established fact that diversity in a team fosters innovation.
 If everybody in the team thought in red, all our ideas would be red.
 But if the team thought in red and green, then we could now have red and green ideas, but also invent something new by mixing them: yellow.
-Solving Privacy is a tough problem that will clearly require a rainbow of ideas.
+Solving privacy is a tough problem that will clearly require a rainbow of ideas.

 - CONTINUOUS LEARNING: Cryptography is progressing fast these days, and keeping up with what’s new isn’t just fun, it is also necessary to ensure our technology can withstand modern attacks!
 Learning is a very important part of our culture, and we look for candidates who love to learn.

 - PRAGMATISM: We love fundamental research and publishing papers, but we also love addressing real world challenges.
-As such, we are looking for people who can think pragmatically, and work alongside others to solve problems for our end users.
+As such, we are looking for people who can think pragmatically, and work alongside others to solve problems for end users.

 Of the many challenges in hiring, one is simply that talking to a large number of applicants while being a small team can become very distracting and time consuming.
-This is why our process is designed to be very lean at the early stages, and very humanly involved at the later stages.
+This is why our process is designed to be very lean at the early stages, and very human-oriented at the later stages.
 This gives the best candidates the most attention, and gives a stronger feel for what it will be like to work together.

 Step 1.
 The Application Form

-Rather than basic resumes that are rarely representative of how good a candidate is, we ask to fill a simple application form.
+Rather than basic resumes that are rarely representative of how good a candidate is, we ask candidates to fill a simple application form.

 Step 2.
 The Challenge